 - Wherever you are storing them, make sure that the batteries aren’t at risk of being crushed or punctured.
 Keep them in a sturdy container where you know they will be safe.

-- Make sure that you don’t store batteries with other metal objects, such as loose change or paper clips.
+- Ensure you don’t store batteries with other metal objects, such as loose change or paper clips.
 When batteries come into contact with other metal objects, even if they aren’t currently being used, they are at a higher risk of short-circuiting.
-This can then cause the batteries to leak, which not only damages the battery but releases battery acid that can be harmful to its surroundings and even to you.
+This can then cause the batteries to leak, which damages the battery and releases battery acid that can be harmful to its surroundings and even to you.

 - If you’re using 9V batteries, make sure not to remove the plastic caps until you’re using them.
 These caps are there for protective purposes.